Aurelia-Axis/InsurO/README.md

 ## ⚠️ Disruptions Covered

-### 1. 🚦 Traffic Congestion
+### 1. Traffic Congestion

 **The Problem:** Heavy traffic reduces deliveries from 4/hour to 1/hour.
-Workers are active but inefficient — this is still income loss.
+Workers are active but inefficient, this is still income loss.

 **InsurO's Detection Logic:**
 ```